-Derived from vitamin D, Calcipotriene slows the growth of skin cells in people with vitiligo.
+Derived from vitamin D, calcipotriene is believed to work by slowing the growth of skin cells in people with vitiligo.
 Calcipotriene is sometimes used in combination with topical corticosteroids or phototherapy to increase effectiveness.
 Calcipotriene is also marketed under the brand name Dovonex.

-Studies have found that Calcipotriene is only partially effective in vitiligo therapy.2 Treatment in children has not been established.
+Studies have found that calcipotriene is only partially effective in vitiligo therapy.
+Treatment in children has not been established.

 How do I take it?

 Calcipotriene comes in ointment and cream forms.
-To treat vitiligo, a thin layer of Calcipotriene is applied to skin twice daily for no more than eight weeks.
+To treat vitiligo, a thin layer of calcipotriene is applied to skin twice daily for no more than eight weeks.
 The cream is not indicated for facial treatment.

-The FDA-approved label for Calcipotriene lists common side effects including burning itching, dry skin, rash or irritation, and increased calcium in blood and urine.
+The FDA-approved label for calcipotriene lists common side effects including burning, stinging and tingling skin, itching, dry skin, rash or irritation, and increased calcium in blood and urine.

-Rare but serious side effects listed for Calcipotriene can include skin atrophy and dermatitis (redness and swelling with itch).
+Rare but serious side effects listed for calcipotriene can include skin atrophy and dermatitis (redness and swelling with itch).

 We never share your personal information with anyone.